BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 STARTING POSITIONS

-At the battle's start, the forces are yet to arrive â€” models are not deployed at the start of the game.
+At the battle's start, the forces are yet to arrive — models are not deployed at the start of the game.
 Both players roll a D6.
-The player with the highest result chooses one of the long table edges to be their board edge â€” the opposing player has the opposite board edge as their board edge (see Special Rules later).
+The player with the highest result chooses one of the long table edges to be their board edge — the opposing player has the opposite board edge as their board edge (see Special Rules later).

 INITIAL PRIORITY